sharmaeklavya2/blog-source/content/posts/customize-macos.md

 ## <span style="background-color: rgba(0, 255, 102, 0.3)">Install command-line programs</span>

-### Java

-    brew install java

 ### MacTex

 MacTex is a suite of programs for typesetting documents using TeX and LaTeX.
 LaTeX is a great system for writing professional-looking mathematical documents.

-You can install MacTex using a GUI installer, but I did it using `brew cask install mactex`.
+You can install MacTex using a GUI installer, but I did it using `brew install --cask mactex`.

 ### Python and packages